rrhinox/bash-awesome-utils/README.md

-# 🐚 My Command-Line-Interfaces awesome commands utilities
+# 🐚 My Command-Line-Interfaces awesome commands

 #### 🏷️ For Ops, SysOps, Support Application guys and any other technician ora learner